-In 2012, the UTC Board of Directors approved plans for the divestiture of a number of non-core businesses.
-Cash generated from these divestitures is being used to repay debt incurred to finance the Goodrich acquisition.
-These divestitures, when completed, are expected to generate approximately \$3 billion in net cash, on an after-tax basis.
+In 2012, the UTC Board of Directors approved plans for the divestiture of a number of non-core businesses, which were completed with the sale of Pratt & Whitney Rocketdyne (Rocketdyne), as discussed below.
+Cash generated from these divestitures has been used to repay debt incurred to finance the Goodrich acquisition.